The Most Comfortable Sleeper Sofas, According To Reviewers

 Ideal For The Impromptu Guest: Twilight Sleeper Sofa

 In short, this piece turns any room (from a functional entryway to a small home office) into a guest room, all with minimal effort on your part.
 Because it takes seconds to set up and comes with a removable, washable slipcover, it's ideal for guests who drop by unannounced.
-It also comes in six colors to match any space.
+It also comes in four colors and three upholstery options to match any space.

-The VIMLE has been called the "best IKEA sofa" because it's "superbly comfortable," "wears well," and is "incredibly easy to construct."
-Now, IKEA has extended this fan-favorite series to include the VIMLE sleeper sofa, a brand-new release that offers all of those features plus one more: a thick, comfortable mattress that pulls out.
+The FINNALA has been called the "best IKEA sofa" because it's "superbly comfortable," "wears well," and is "incredibly easy to construct."
+Now, IKEA has extended this fan-favorite series to include the FINNALA sleeper sofa, a brand-new release that offers all of those features plus one more: a thick, comfortable mattress that pulls out.

 As a couch, this one is soft, cozy, and well-suited for smaller spaces, thanks to its corner-friendly design and 80-inch width.
 It's covered in a washable cotton-polyester blend and filled with high-resilience foam, so it bounces back into shape as soon as you stand up.